hero banner image

 There are dining options, a bar, and a recreational space on campus where you can shoot some pool or play video games.
 It also houses Hertfordshire Sports Village, featuring a gym, swimming pool, coffee shop and climbing wall.

-Discover the Enterprise Hub, a vibrant destination where local firms and students work and learn in comfort.
+Discover the Enterprise Hub, a vibrant destination where local firms and students work and learn in an inspiring space.

 The Student Union bar and additional facilities are only a 20 minute walk (or short bus ride) away at our second campus, on College Lane.
 Student housing is available at both campuses.